The best early Prime Day deals for 2023

 All of the early Amazon Prime Day deals that are actually worth your money.

-Amazon Prime Day 2023 is a few days away on July 11th, but you don't have to wait until then to get a good deal.
-The company has started to roll out a few early Prime Day deals before the two-day shopping event officially commences, including, as expected, several discounts on its own devices and services.
+Amazon Prime Day 2023 is almost here, but you can still snag some early deals before the two-day shopping event begins in earnest.
 We've rounded up the best early Prime Day deals we can find below.
 Remember that you'll need to subscribe to Prime to take advantage of many (but not all) of the offers, and that there's always a chance that prices drop lower during the event itself.
-For those with no interest in Prime, we've also included a few of the best tech deals from this week that aren't explicitly tied to the event.
-We'll stay on the lookout as Prime Day gets nearer and update this roundup with new offers as they arise.
+For those with no interest in Prime, we've also included a few of the best tech deals that aren't explicitly tied to the event.
+We'll stay on the lookout over the next few hours and update this roundup with additional offers as they arise.

 Amazon Fire TV Stick 4K Max$25$55Save $30